A loss discounting framework for model averaging and selection in time series models: Examples

 \section{Examples}

-Our methodology is best suited for data with multiple regime switches with a potentially time-varying transition matrix.
+Our methodology is best suited to data with multiple regime switches with a potentially time-varying transition matrix.
 As such, it is particularly useful for modelling data such as inflation levels, interest or foreign exchange rates.
-We illustrate our model on a simulated example and three real data examples.
+We illustrate our model on a simulated example and two real data examples.
 The supplementary materials for our examples are given in \ref{appendix:A}, \ref{appendix:B}, \ref{appendix:D} and \ref{appendix:E}.